 Microsoft Technology Centre was unveiled this week at 1 Martin Place in Sydney in a partnership with the NSW Government and IT giant DXC Technology.
 The Centre will allow Microsoft to provide clients with end-to-end business solutions, from concept to finished product.
-As the first of its kind in Australia, the Centre will see Sydney joining “Microsoft smart cities” across the world.
-For Managing Director Steve Worrall the plan is one step forward in Microsoft’s ongoing investment in Australia’s digital future.
+As a first of its kind in Australia, the Centre will see Sydney joining “Microsoft smart cities” across the world.
+For Managing Director Steve Worrall, the plan is one step forward in Microsoft’s ongoing investment in Australia’s digital future.

 Microsoft’s partner in the project, the NSW government, will be one of the centre’s first consumers.
 The state will work with Microsoft to “transform citizens’ experience of government”.
 Greg Wills, Information and Digital Officer for NSW, says this translates to up-skilling public servants to whom digital skills “don’t always come naturally”, along with plans around informing people about issues surrounding cyber security, the ethical use of AI, and platforms to aid the delivery of services in NSW.

 IT services giant DXC is also on board, signing a five year strategic agreement with Microsoft.
 Together the two companies will transition their shared partners to the global Azure cloud.
 The benefits of Azure are greater security, trust and performance for the banking, commercial and private sectors in Australia.
 Furthermore, moving to Azure will increase the resilience and responsiveness of enterprises to shifting market conditions.